Is losing arm fat one of your top priorities?

 Side-Lying Tricep Extensions

-The next exercise is the side-lying tricep extension.
+The following exercise is the side-lying tricep extension.
 Some people also call this exercise the tricep side push-up.

-This exercise is great for really isolating the back of the arm to help tighten and develop the triceps.
+This exercise is excellent for really isolating the back of the arm to help tighten and develop the triceps.

 Here’s how it looks: